ietf-wg-acme/acme/draft-ietf-acme-acme.md

 To change the key associated with an account, the client first constructs a key-change object describing the change that it would like the server to make:

+account (required, string):
+: The URL for account being modified.
+The content of this field MUST be the exact string provided in the Location header field in response to the new-registration request that created the account.

 oldKey (required, JWK):
 : The JWK thumbprint of the original key (i.e., the client's current account key)